Technical Notes |

 To check your current keypad mode in Reflection, click Setup > Terminal > Keyboard tab.

 The host changes the keypad mode by sending certain codes (such as ESC=, ESC>, CSI?77h, or CSI?66l).
-For more details about escape sequence control codes, see Technical Note 1364.
+For more details about escape sequence control codes, see KB 7021621.

 If the numeric keypad key mappings are changed in your Reflection settings file or EXTRA! session file, then any keypad mode escape sequences from the host can be effectively ignored.
-For more information on mapping the keypad keys in Reflection to always transmit numbers, see Technical Note 1145.
+For more information on mapping the keypad keys in Reflection to always transmit numbers, see KB 7021608.